zhullyb/monyhar/monyhar/docs/threading_and_tasks_testing.md

 with all the `TaskEnvironment` methods.

 The favored paradigm is `RunLoop::Run()` + `QuitClosure()`.
-The asynchronous nature of Chromium code makes this the most reliable way to wait for an event.
+The asynchronous nature of Monyhar code makes this the most reliable way to wait for an event.

 There are fancy versions of this to perform common actions, e.g.
 [content/public/test/browser_test_utils.h]